sambit-giri/AstronomyCalc/README.md

 **Important Notes**

-* Python Version: This package requires Python version 3.8 or higher.
+* *Python Version*: This package requires Python version 3.8 or higher.
-* Virtual Environment: Using a Python virtual environment is recommended to prevent conflicts with system software.
-You can create one using Anaconda or venv.
+* *Virtual Environment*: Using a Python virtual environment is recommended to prevent conflicts with system software.
+You can create one using [Anaconda](https://www.anaconda.com/) or [venv](https://docs.python.org/3/library/venv.html).
 * The dependencies should be installed automatically during the installation process.
 The list of required packages can be found in the requirements.txt file present in the root directory.

 ### Tests